What is a Promise Ring?February 21, 2022 – Posted in: Jewelry Blog

 - As little as possible if you are saving up for your engagement ring.

-Giving a Promise Ring is one of the most personal things you can ever do, and your reasons for giving it should also be personal.
-The convention is set aside and giving a Promise Ring – and all the circumstances surrounding it – are dictated only by your feelings and intentions.
+Giving a promise ring to your girlfriend is one of the most personal things you can ever do, and your reasons for giving it should also be personal.
+The convention is set aside and giving the promise ring – and all the circumstances surrounding it – are dictated only by your feelings and intentions.